Enabling the SQL Audit Function

 After you enable the SQL audit function, all SQL operations will be recorded in log files.
 You can download audit logs to view log details.

-By default, the SQL audit function is disabled because enabling this function may affect database performance.
-This section describes how to enable, modify, or disable the SQL audit function.
+By default, SQL audit is disabled because enabling this function may affect database performance.
+This section describes how to enable, modify, or disable SQL audit.

 - MySQL 8.0

 - Click in the upper left corner and select a region and a project.

 - Click in the upper left corner of the page and choose Database > Relational Database Service.
 The RDS console is displayed.

 - On the Instance Management page, click the target DB instance.

 - In the navigation pane on the left, choose SQL Audits.
 On the displayed page, click Set SQL Audit above the list.
 In the displayed dialog box, configure information as required and click OK.Enabling or setting SQL audit